Cherreads

 The pressurized doors hissed open.
 The clack of polished shoes on the carbon-steel deck sounded like a firing squad.

-"Sir," Marcus said, gesturing frantically to Will's feed.
-"We have a statistical outlier.
+Marcus swallowed hard, gesturing to Will's feed.
+"Sir, we have a statistical outlier.
 He cleared a Final Wave solo.
 Zero tactical support.
+He just weaponized a System Luck Anomaly against Tier-1 wildlife.
 His heart rate didn't even spike."

 More Chapters